bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Classes must also be documented to describe the purpose of the class

 ### Common Object Types
-The following are the common object types that form the three common architectural layers namely; Facades, Services, and Data Access layers.
-Following are the guidelines for these objects.
+The following are the guidelines for the common object types that form the three common architectural layers namely; Facades, Services, and Data Access layers.

 #### Data Access  Objects